 4a.
 If there are UEs involved in the multicast MBS Session and in CM-CONNECTED state, the AMF indicates those UEs to the SMF, using Namf_MT_EnableGroupReachability Response (UE list).
 Otherwise, the response does not include UE list.

 4b.
 For each UE in the UE list included in step 4a, if the QoS profile(s) for associated PDU Session has not yet been provided, the SMF invokes Namf_Communication_N1N2MessageTransfer (N2 SM information (PDU Session ID, MBS Session ID, [QoS profile(s) for associated QoS flow(s)], [mapping information between the unicast QoS flow and multicast QoS flow])) to the AMF for the UE which is identified in step 4a.
 The associated unicast QoS Flow(s) as well as the mapping information between the unicast QoS Flow(s) and multicast QoS Flow(s) are included to support the 5GC Individual MBS traffic delivery.

+If UE level MBS assistance information is available in the SMF, SMF includes the MBS assistance information in the N2 SM information sent to NG-RAN.
+The MBS assistance information sent to NG-RAN as described in clause 6.x.

 The procedure continues at step 9.